Herbert and Katherine Jacobs First House

 The Jacobs House is divided into two wings, which run near the western and northern boundaries of the site.
-It has a brick and board-and-batten facade facing west toward the street, as well as large windows and glass doors facing a garden to the southeast.
-The house rests on a concrete pad foundation, with a radiant heating system embedded into the floor, and it is covered by three levels of flat roofs with protruding eaves.
+The facade includes a wall of bricks, boards, and battens facing the street, alongside large windows and glass doors facing a rear garden.
+The house has a concrete pad foundation, with a radiant heating system embedded into the floor, and is covered by three levels of flat roofs with protruding eaves.
 There is a brick chimney mass at the corner of the L, as well as a carport to the north, which contains the house's main entrance.
-The house's western wing includes the living room and a dining niche, with a bathroom and combined workspace–kitchen inside the chimney core.
-In the northern wing are three bedrooms (one of which is labeled as a study), in addition to a room known as a "shop".
+The western wing includes the living room and a dining niche, with a bathroom and combined workspace–kitchen inside the chimney core.
+In the northern wing are three bedrooms (one of which is labeled as a study) and a square room.

-When the house was finished, observers commented on its materials, proportions, and relationship to the surrounding landscape.
+When the house was finished, there was mixed commentary on its materials, proportions, and relationship to the surrounding landscape, though later commentators perceived the house more positively.
 The popularity of the Jacobs House prompted people from across the U.S. to ask Wright to design their houses, and Wright devoted his later career to Usonian designs.
 Several of its architectural features were later widely used, including its board-and-batten walls, radiant heating system, and modular floor grid.
-Over the years, the house has been detailed in several books and depicted in numerous photography exhibits.
+Over the years, the house has been detailed in several books and depicted in many photography exhibits.
 The Jacobs First House was listed on the National Register of Historic Places in 1974 and designated as a National Historic Landmark in 2003.
 It was designated as part of The 20th-Century Architecture of Frank Lloyd Wright, a World Heritage Site, in 2019.